^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Varicose expansion of venous vessels - all diseases of veins, characterized by an uneven increase in their lumen, distorted course of vessels with the development of nodules and protrusions of thin walls, their functional insufficiency and vicious blood flow.
+Varicose veins are all diseases of the veins characterized by an uneven increase in their lumen, distorted course of the vessels with the development of nodules and protrusions of thinned walls, their functional insufficiency and vicious blood flow.

-3. Varicose expansion of superficial, perforating and deep:
+3. Varicose veins of the superficial, perforating and deep:

 • without chronic venous insufficiency;